mrakgr/Trading-Journal/journal_2025.md

 10pm. https://youtu.be/1EIYyPVfSBQ
 Steps to Systematic Trading

 These videos are pretty interesting, I'll leave them for tomorrow.
+Let me play some CZN.
+Ironically, I am using a controller to do it.